zipcodeFrancisco/NaiveTicket/README.md

 ```
 public Student(String name)
 ```
-* Exercise 2.17 How many parameters does the following constructor have andwhat are their types?
+* Exercise 2.17 How many parameters does the following constructor have and what are their types?
 ```
 public Book(String title, double price)
 ```
-* Exercise 2.18 Can you guess what types some of  the Bookclass’s fields mightbe?
+* Exercise 2.18 Can you guess what types some of the Book class’s fields might be?
 Can you assume anything about the names of its fields?

+Work all Exercises from 2.19 to 2.58 that are NOT marked *Challenge exercise*.
+READ upto and INCLUDING section 2.15 of this chapter.